Taum Sauk Hydroelectric Power Station: 2005 upper reservoir failure

 A memo from Richard Cooper, superintendent of hydroelectric plant, indicated that the reservoir had a "Niagara Falls" style overflow on September 27 at the same spot that was breached (caused by wave action related to winds from Hurricane Rita).
 Another Cooper memo had also indicated that Cooper had warned that gauges used to monitor the water height in the reservoir were malfunctioning in October.

 No one was killed by the failure.
 The superintendent of Johnson's Shut-Ins and Taum Sauk State Parks, Jerry Toops, his wife and three children were swept away when the wall of water obliterated their home.
 They survived, suffering from injuries and exposure.
 The children were transported to a hospital in St. Louis and later released.
 One child was treated for severe burns which resulted from heat packs applied by rescue workers as treatment for hypothermia.

-The flood continued downstream 4.3 miles on the East Fork of the Snake River to the dam on the river supplying the Lower Reservoir for plant.
+The flood continued downstream 4.3 miles on the East Fork of the Black River to the dam on the river supplying the Lower Reservoir for plant.
 The dam of the lower reservoir, which by design is able to hold much of the capacity of the upper reservoir, withstood the onslaught of the flood.
 By storing most of the deluge it spared towns downstream, including Lesterville and Centerville, from a damaging flood.
 A voluntary evacuation order was issued for those areas, but there was no damage.
 The high water was totally stopped at Clearwater Lake 29 miles below the Lower Reservoir, the dam of which was not damaged by the rising waters.